Flooding fills tunnels leading to Detroit airport, forces water rescues in Ohio and Las Vegas

 Scientists say that without extensive study they cannot directly link a single weather event to climate change, but that climate change is responsible for more intense and more frequent extreme events such as storms, droughts, floods and wildfires.
 Climate change is largely caused by human activities that emit carbon dioxide, methane and other greenhouse gases into the atmosphere, according to the vast majority of peer-reviewed studies, science organizations and climate scientists.

 The overnight storms caused power outages across Michigan, concentrated in the Detroit area.
-More than 58,000 homes and businesses were in the dark Thursday morning, according to poweroutage.us.
+Later in the day, after severe storms in the western part of the state, more than 100,000 homes and businesses were in the dark across Michigan, according to poweroutage.us.

 “We were getting rainfall rates above an inch an hour, which is pretty significant,” said Brian Cromwell, a meteorologist with the National Weather Service in Detroit.